-The underwriters initially propose to offer part of the ADSs directly to the public at the initial public offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of US\$ per ADS under the initial public offering price.
+The underwriters initially propose to offer the ADSs at the initial public offering price listed on the cover page of this prospectus.
 After the initial offering of the ADSs, the offering price and other selling terms may from time to time be varied by the representatives.